6,409 views

 We asked the HBS Admissions Officers on our Stacy Blackman Consulting team, “What does HBS Admissions look for?”
 The consensus is as follows:

-HBS is a general management school, and it aims to foster leadership and broad skill sets for its students to take on senior roles upon graduation.
+HBS is a general management school that aims to foster leadership and broad skill sets in its students, preparing them to take on senior roles upon graduation.
 It’s looking for academic excellence, as evidenced by test scores, undergraduate studies, and grades, as well as strong interpersonal skills and charisma, which will be tested in the interview process.
-HBS is also keen to recruit people who demonstrate ingenuity, innovative thinking, and who also want to make a positive difference in the world with their degree.
+HBS is also keen to recruit people who demonstrate ingenuity and innovative thinking, and who want to make a positive difference in the world with their degree.

 We also want to know, “what does HBS Admissions want to avoid?”
 The consensus among our former HBS Admissions Officers is as follows:

 Throughout the HBS admissions process, the application readers will be looking for a balance of ambition and humility.
-An issue in the past with HBS students can be arrogance, especially when applicants are coming from elite (e.g., prep high school, Ivy league, leading consulting/banking firms, etc.).
-It’s important to be able to balance confidence with strong self-awareness; if any arrogance is detected in the essays or interview, that will undermine any admit chance.
+An issue in the past with HBS students has been arrogance, especially among applicants from elite backgrounds (e.g., prep schools, Ivy League schools, leading consulting/banking firms, etc.).
+It’s important to balance confidence with strong self-awareness; if any arrogance is detected in the essays or the interview, it will undermine any chance of admission.

 We asked “What does Stanford GSB Admissions look for?” of the former Stanford GSB Admissions Officers (AdCom) on our Stacy Blackman Consulting team.
 Here’s the consensus:

-Stanford GSB seeks talented, diverse and smart people who will make a significant impact in business and society.
-Stanford GSB students seem to have this ‘X’ factor associated with them, almost like an “unexpected” trait or experience.
-They take risks, push beyond the imaginable and lead with passion.
+Stanford GSB seeks talented, diverse, and smart people who will make a significant impact in business and society.
+Stanford GSB students seem to have this ‘X’ factor, almost like an “unexpected” trait or experience.
+They take risks, push beyond the imaginable, and lead with passion.

 We asked the same former Stanford GSB Admissions Officers, “What does Stanford GSB Admissions want to avoid?”
 The consensus is: